 BMF or TMF reported

-In addition, we propose where possible to investigate correlations of endpoints such as BCF and log Kow in order to check the plausibility of the value.
+In addition, we propose, where possible, to investigate correlations of endpoints such as BCF and log Kow in order to check the plausibility of the value.
 Further, in order to check whether the bioavailable concentration was reported for the experimental BCF, it could be compared to the water solubility.
 Thermodynamically related values such as Kow, Koa and H could be checked for consistency.
 For known substance classes, correlations of molecular mass and Kow could also offer a possibility for assessing quality of the reported Kow.

 Monitoring data

 In a weight of evidence approach, monitoring data can already be used as an indication for PBT properties of a substance, given the substance is found in remote areas.
-Traditionally, only data from remote regions is considered suitable in order to give an indication for P. However, reaching remote regions also implies partitioning into a mobile phase and transport (and not only persistence), which will not the case for all potentially persistent substances (i.e. substances being persistent in soils and sediments).
+Traditionally, only data from remote regions is considered suitable in order to give an indication for P. However, reaching remote regions also implies partitioning into a mobile phase and transport (and not only persistence), which will not be the case for all potentially persistent substances (i.e. substances being persistent in soils and sediments).

-Considering also substances, which are found in the environment in urbanized areas and are continuously present might also pose a risk as effect could arise as a consequence of long-term continuous exposure, nevertheless the substance might not meet the “traditional” P criteria.
+Also considering substances, which are found in the environment in urbanized areas and are continuously present, might also pose a risk, as effect could arise as a consequence of long-term continuous exposure.
+Nevertheless, the substance might not meet the “traditional” P criteria.

 Besides the emission-related continuous presence, presence in the environment could also be a consequence of overlooked inherent (i.e. “traditional”) persistence of a substance.
 Therefore, presence of a substance in the environment can be considered as a trigger for further assessment.

 Identification of substances based on its presence in the environment should be understood as a “second choice” option, where identification has failed in the first place.
-Given the possible hazard resulting from continuous exposure, continuous presence of a substance can be a trigger for regulating its discharge or certain usage pattern, even if the substance does not fulfil the persistence criteria outlined in the PBT concept.
-But considering “continuous presence” as well will give the opportunity to make use of much more already available monitoring data for prioritizing substances of further assessment.
+Given the possible hazard resulting from continuous exposure, continuous presence of a substance can be a trigger for regulating its discharge or certain usage pattern, even if the substance does not fulfill the persistence criteria outlined in the PBT concept.
+But considering “continuous presence” as well, will give the opportunity to make use of much more already available monitoring data for prioritizing substances of further assessment.

 By analysing results from non-target screenings, substances could be identified which pass the persistence criteria as non-persistent, but are ubiquitously found or continuously present in compartments where they potentially can cause harm due to long-term exposure.
 A re-assessment of their PBT/vPvB properties in such a case could also be an option, as its presence could not only be due to continuous discharge but also due to overlooked intrinsic substance persistence.

-Continuous presence, as observed by monitoring, could be a trigger for considering measures reducing discharge of some human medicines, where PBT status has no consequences on the substances use.
+Continuous presence, as observed by monitoring, could be a trigger for considering measures reducing discharge of some human medicines, where PBT status has no consequences on the substance’s use.

 Challenging substance classes